mistraformation/Git-Exercices/ex.3/readme.txt

-You just realized that you have commited a backup file: main.cpp~.
+You've just realized that you have commited a backup file: main.cpp~.

 Backup files should not be commited, let's correct that mistake.